 Explore Glasgow’s artistic side!

 The museum welcomes visitors for free.
-The gallery museum is a must see during any visit to explore Glasgow.
+The gallery museum is a must-see during any visit to explore Glasgow.

 The Riverside Museum

 The museum is open to visitors from 10:00 am to 5:00 pm on Monday, Thursday, and Saturday.
 It also opens on Friday and Sunday from 11:00 am to 5:00 pm.
-The Riverside Museum has free admission, so you can visit at any of its opening hours without worrying about charges.
+The Riverside Museum has free admission, so you can visit at any opening hours without worrying about charges.

 Kibble Palace